 CHA embraces the use of technology as an effective tool to enhance learning.
-However, intentional opportunities to use technology does not include the use of personal devices during the school day.
-All electronic devices such as cellular/smart phones, iPods, iPads, Chromebooks, etc. may not be used during the school day unless it is in a classroom for an assignment under the direct supervision of a teacher.
-Smart watches may not be worn in class during a test.
-Cell phones should not be on the student's person including purses, backpacks, etc between 8:10 am - 3:15 pm.
-Earphones/earbuds are not allowed on the main campus between 7:30am-4:00pm.
+However, intentional opportunities to use technology do not include the use of personal devices during the school day.
+All electronic devices such as cellular/smartphones, iPods, iPads, Chromebooks, etc. may not be used during the school day unless it is in a classroom for an assignment under the direct supervision of a teacher.
+Smartwatches may not be worn in class during a test.
+Cell phones should not be on the student's person including purses, backpacks, etc. between 8:00 am - 3:05 pm.
+Earphones/earbuds are not allowed on the main campus between 7:30 am-4:00 pm.
 Earphones/earbuds are not allowed in the classrooms, practices, rehearsals, games, fields, or buses unless approved by the Area-Level Headmaster.
-Students may use their personal phone in the student locker room.
-Violation of the above will be receive a disciplinary action.
+Students may use their personal phones in the student locker room.
+Violation of the above will result in disciplinary action.

 CHA administration has the right to monitor, access, retrieve, read, and disclose information and/or data stored in any electronic device on campus.